outpaddling/LPJS/README.md

 which it depends.

 ## Description

-LPJS (Lightweight Portable Job Scheduler) is a batch system, i.e. a job scheduler and resource manager for HPC (High Performance Computing) clusters and HTC (High Throughput Computing) grids.
-A cluster or grid is anywhere from one to thousands of computers (called nodes) with managed CPU and memory resources, for the purpose of performing computationally intensive jobs in parallel (simultaneously).

 Most clusters consist of a few or many dedicated rack-mounted computers linked together with a private high-speed network, to